 Battery life: The Forerunner 945 lasts up to 2 weeks in smartwatch mode, 10 hours in GPS mode with music or up to 60 hours in UltraTrac mode.

 For any adventure

-The Fenix range offers more advanced analysis features than the likes of the Forerunner 235 and Forerunner 735 XT HRM.
-Training Status (a measure of your training state from peaking to overreaching) and Training Load (a measure of the total volume of your training for the last 7 days) helps runners and athletes training hard on consecutive days/weeks, better understand when to hold back and take extra rest and recovery.
+The Fenix range offers more advanced analysis features than the likes of the Forerunner 245, the 645 and the 735.
+Training Status (a measure of your training state from peaking to overreaching) and Training Load (a measure of the total volume of your training for the last 7 days) helps runners and athletes training hard on consecutive days/ weeks better understand when to hold back and take extra rest and recovery.
 Advanced navigational features allows users to find their way in the most remote locations.
 Users can follow courses, tracks and routes, and make use of the ‘back to start’ and ‘where am I’ functions if they get into difficulties in unknown areas.
-The watch is equipped with a compass as well.
+The entire Fenix range features the triathlon profile and open water swimming.

 For those unfamiliar with Garmin Connect – it’s a free online tool created specifically for Garmin devices and comes in two forms: a web service and a smartphone app.
 Each enables you to unlock a whole range of extra tools that can help you become a better runner.
 You can upload and view your activities, download training plans and connect and share your activities with other users, friends, and family.
 It’s also the place to update and upgrade the software on your device.

 And there you have it!
 Hopefully this has helped you determine the best Garmin GPS watch for you!
 If you have further questions or would like a demo, please don’t hesitate to pop to your nearest store and ask one of the team.
 With every Garmin bought from Run4It we offer a 1 year guarantee where we can provide tech support as well as any dealer support services so you have complete peace of mind.